Tastaturberuf/contao-image-copyright-bundle/README.md

 # Contao Image Copyright Bundle :framed_picture:

 With this Contao bundle you can easily add a copyright notice to all images and then display them in a module.

-Especially helpful when stock photos of various providers are used.
+Especially helpful if you use stock photos from various vendors and need to display the license notices.

 ## Frontend